adoxography/tailwind-scrollbar/README.md

 | `scrollbar-track-*` | Sets the colour of the scrollbar track | |
 | `scrollbar-corner-*` | Sets the colour of the scrollbar corner | The corner will only appear if you have both vertical and horizontal scrollbars. |

-### Noncompatible utilities
+### Nocompatible utilities
-These styles are only available in `noncompatible` mode.
+These styles are only available in `nocompatible` mode.
 They won't have any effect in Firefox.

 | Utility     | Effect | Notes |
 |-------------|--------|-------|